-The undersigned Bidder agrees to commence work when directed by the Owner to proceed and to complete fully said General Construction and Associated Work to permit the work at the construction site to be complete within the following schedule after the date named in the order to proceed:
+The undersigned Bidder agrees to commence work when directed by Owner to proceed and to complete fully said General Construction and Associated Work to permit the work at the construction site to be complete within the following schedule after the date named in the order to proceed:

-Total contract duration will be 120 days for Base Bid.
+• Total contract duration will be 120 days.
 All days noted are consecutive calendar days.
-See 012300-Alternates, for alternate Bid durations if accepted.